+Clear, well-designed tables make your data easier to understand and can keep visitors on your site longer.
 Squarespace doesn’t include a native table block, but you don’t need a plugin—or even coding skills—to get a clean, mobile-friendly table on your site.
-Simply ask ChatGPT (or another AI) for a single block of HTML + CSS, paste it into a Squarespace Code Block, and you’re done.
+Simply ask an AI tool, like ChatGPT, for a single block of HTML + CSS, paste it into a code block, and you’re done.

-This is the simplest method available.
+This is the simplest way to insert a table in Squarespace.
 No plugins, no extra tools, and no guesswork.
 With AI, you can generate exactly what you need in seconds, for free.

 1. Copy your data from Excel, Google Sheets, or Notion.

-2. Paste your data into ChatGPT, followed by this prompt:
+2. Paste the data into ChatGPT, followed by the prompt below.

 3. Paste the result into a Code Block on your Squarespace page.
 If you want to match your site’s colors, ask ChatGPT to adjust the CSS—no manual editing needed.

-For most Squarespace users who want responsive, styled, on-brand tables that match their site and show up in search results, generating a simple HTML + CSS snippet with AI is the best option.
-It’s lightweight, crawlable by Google (i.e. good for SEO), fully customizable, and doesn’t rely on third-party embeds.
+For most Squarespace users who want responsive, on-brand tables that match their site and show up in search results, generating a simple HTML + CSS snippet with AI is the best option.
+This approach to tables in Squarespace is lightweight, crawlable by Google and AI bots (i.e. good for SEO), fully customizable, and doesn’t rely on third-party embeds.

 Sample city data showing population, average temperature, and growth rate.